DcortezMeleth/DcortezMeleth.github.io/_posts/2019-2-03-silent_mockito.md

 ### Motivation

-My motivation for writing this article is my currently most upvotes [answer](https://stackoverflow.com/questions/42947613/how-to-resolve-unneccessary-stubbing-exception?answertab=votes#tab-top) on StackOverflow.
+My motivation for writing this article was my currently most upvotes [answer](https://stackoverflow.com/questions/42947613/how-to-resolve-unneccessary-stubbing-exception?answertab=votes#tab-top) on StackOverflow.
 Yup, I know, there is not a lot of them, but still, you have to start with something.

 If you have different opinion on this subject please let me know.
 I would love to disuse it! :)